-Digital control valve positioners have begun to take over, but you should still know how a pneumatic control positioner works.
+Digital control valve positioners have begun to take over, but you should still know how a pneumatic control valve positioner works.
 Luckily, you only need some basic physics and mechanical knowledge to understand this device.

-First, the pneumatic control positioner has an air supply to make everything work, including the valve actuator.
+First, the pneumatic control valve positioner has an air supply to make everything work, including the valve actuator.
 You have an instrument input, with a range of 3 to 15 pounds per square inch (psi), and the air output to move the valve actuator.

 In the instrument input, the air pressure will act on the bellows, making it expand or compress.
 The bellows connect to the beam, which measures the feedback from the valve stem through the cam.
 It also moves the flapper assembly.